hankbao/libreboot/www/index.md

 Many people use non-free proprietary boot firmware, even if they use GNU+Linux.
-Non-free BIOS/UEFI firmware often [contains](faq.md#intel) [backdoors](faq.md#amd), can be slow and have severe bugs, and you are left helpless at the mercy of the developers..
+Non-free BIOS/UEFI firmware often [contains](faq.md#intel) [backdoors](faq.md#amd), can be slow and have severe bugs, and you are left helpless at the mercy of the developers.
 By contrast, libreboot is fully free software, where anyone can contribute or inspect its code.